BBowenDev/BotWise/README.md

 ### **Training a New Model**
 The repository uses a pre-trained model for decision-making.
 The `preseter.py` script creates a new model for BotWise to use.
-To create a new model, run the script in the command line.
+To create a new model, update the `TW_BEARER_TOKEN.txt` file with your Auth Token, then run the preseting script in the command line.
 ```
-python preseter.py A B C
+python preseter.py A B
 ```
 - `A`- the number of accounts to build the training model
 - `B`- the number of accounts to build the maxing model
-- `C`- your Twitter Bearer Authentication Token

 Limited options for model creation are accessible from the command line, but the declaration of `Trainer` and `Tester` objects in the script allow for more customization.